 If the applicant receives damages and compensation for the injury, these will be taken into account when the level of Injury Benefits awarded is assessed.

 This may mean paying back some or all of the NHS Injury Benefits received where damages or compensation has also been received for the same injury.
 It may also reduce any future NHS Injury Benefits.

 If the applicant is claiming damages or compensation they should notify their legal advisor that they are claiming NHS Injury Benefits and draw their attention to the Scheme Regulations.

-Anyone applying for or receiving NHS Injury Benefits must inform NHSBSA as soon as their damages (or compensation) claim is settled.
+Anyone applying for or receiving NHS Injury Benefits must inform us as soon as their damages or compensation claim is settled.